GhassenRjab/categorize/README.md

 const { cats, dogs } = categorize(animals, categories);
 ```

-The category's name will be used to contain the array elements.
-And the category's filter will be used to filter them out.
+The category's key will be used to contain the array elements.
+And the category's value, which is the filter function, will be used to filter them out.

 ## Documentation

-`categorize` function accepts the same parameters, which are:
+`categorize` function accepts two parameters, which are:

 - The **array** that will be categorized;
-- The **categories** array, each category needs to have:
+- The **categories** object, each entry represents a name and a filter:
-  - A unique **name** that will be used to contain the categorized elements;
+  - The **name**, which corresponds to the key, will be used to contain the categorized elements;
-  - A **filter** that will be used to test against the array elements to determine to what category they belong.
+  - The **filter**, which corresponds to the value, will be used to test against the array elements to determine to what category they belong.

 These library parameters passed to categorize are validated before starting any computation.
 The function will throw a `TypeError` if the parameters are not well passed.